 “Remorse of conscience, Ulysses.
 I looked it up.
 When I got back to civilization I had notebooks stuffed with things I had to look up.
 Ulysses is a lifetime study.
 I am going to read it again.”

 “Sure you have enough time?
 You are...”

-“I am a Doula.
-I help you to die.
-The Doula assembles meaningful things—art, music, poetry—from your life.
+“I am forty-two.
+A doula.
+I help you die.
+The doula assembles meaningful things—art, music, poetry—from your life.
 You help her.
 You decorate, hand paint your coffin.
 Cardboard is preferred, biodegradable.”